-Parking Available at Whitelee Windfarm Visitor Centre (G76 0QQ)
+Parking Available at Whitelee Windfarm Visitor Centre (G76 0QQ).
+No public transport to start point.

 WALK REVIEW: 8th April 2016